Cassandra-d/SimpleRestService/src/ApiGateway/SSL/ConfigSSL.md

 * ???
 * PROFIT!

-No you can have secured access with, for example, this URL: https://localhost:12345/users/3/albums?page=1.
+Now you can have secured access with, for example, this URL: https://localhost:12345/users/3/albums?page=1.

+You can also run the service without SSL support.
+It's default mode.

+To run with SSL enabled, change App.Config parameter ssl to true.
+Otherwise use http protocol.